mdtanrikulu/ens-verified/ENSIP.md

 1. **Proves the name owner consented** to the record being written.
 2. **Binds the record to that specific name and resolver**, preventing the credential from being copied to a different name.
-3. **Allows off-chain verification** without requiring the verifier to replay an on-chain transaction.
+3. **Allows offchain verification** without requiring the verifier to replay an onchain transaction.
-4. **Provides a standard revocation path** via an on-chain issuer registry.
+4. **Provides a standard revocation path** via an onchain issuer registry.

 Use cases include:

 - **Identity verification** -- KYC/KYB providers attesting that a name owner has passed identity checks.
 - **Credential issuance** -- Professional certifications, organizational memberships, or educational credentials linked to an ENS name.
-- **Compliance attestations** -- Regulatory compliance proofs that counterparties can verify on-chain or off-chain.
+- **Compliance attestations** -- Regulatory compliance proofs that counterparties can verify onchain or offchain.
 - **Reputation signals** -- Third-party reputation or trust scores anchored to a name.

 This specification provides a minimal, composable framework that leverages existing ENS text records and requires no changes to ENS resolvers.